-I know you might scoff at fake flowers, and have possibly even been a scoffer ever since you first noticed the thick-plastic blooms your grandmother used to display on top of her console television in the 1970’s.
+I know you might scoff at silk flowers, and have possibly even been a scoffer ever since you first noticed the fake, thick-plastic blooms your grandmother used to display on top of her console television in the 1970’s.
 I get it – you’d rather have REAL flowers, because real flowers look beautiful and smell heavenly.

-It’s just that fake flowers – specifically, silk flowers – maintain their beauty for a one-time investment and can bring a long-lasting pop of color to a space for as long as you want them to.
+It’s just that fake flowers – specifically, silk flowers – maintain their beauty for a one-time investment.
+They can bring a long-lasting pop of color to a space for as long as you want them to.
 They’re a perfectly acceptable alternative when the flower budget is shot.
 In fact, they’re an acceptable alternative without even being an alternative!
 I daresay that my “vintage floral cottage” wouldn’t be Vintage Floral Cottage – it wouldn’t be floral – were it not for silk flowers!

 They are also wonderful for crafting, where they can be used in wreaths, baskets, or anything needing garden-variety embellishments.
-And, they can do this even if they don’t really look real – I was so fortunate to find a large bunch of silk peonies in dusty-pink/faded hues… not realistic, but they suit my décor perfectly and I’ve used them in vases and projects for years!
+And, they can do this even if they don’t really look real.
+I was so fortunate to find a large bunch of silk peonies in dusty-pink/faded hues.
+Not realistic, but they suit my décor perfectly and I’ve used them in vases and projects for years!

 If it helps you to overcome your fake flower phobia (phake phlower phobia?
 Fake flower fobia?), think of it this way: If you wanted a large chunk of rusty, authentic farmhouse windmill hanging on that large blank wall in your entry/kitchen/family room, but you didn’t want to pay the outrageous asking price of a junk dealer who’s onto the whole “rusty farmhouse goodness” thing happening these days…